 6. Drifting (Autumn lament) - melancholy of the third season

 Autumn is my favoured season.
-I like the smell of damp wood and the sound of large leaves as they fall onto dry roads, claw-rattling across the surface wherever the wind blows them.
+I like the smell of damp wood and the sound of large leaves as they fall onto dry roads, claw-rattling across the surface when the wind blows.
 Monty Python's Terry Gillian produced an animated sketch where a lone leaf jumped off its branch as if committing suicide.
 This was followed by a whole tree losing it's leaves in one lemming-like plunge.
 Funny as that was it made me think more about the side of autumn which is of decay and melancholy - something which is heavily built into our psyche as sunlight becomes an ever-reducing commodity with the approach of winter.

 Across from where I often walk you might see starlings congregating noisily under the hedges in one corner of a field.
-Walking nearby will send them charging up into the sky where they murmurate, and under a cooling blue sky with some autumnal prompting, they now resemble a shoal of black fish or swarm of bees.
+Walking nearby will send them charging up into the sky where they murmurate.
+Under a cooling blue sky with some autumnal prompting, they now resemble a shoal of black fish or a swarm of bees.

 7. Home - Outlining the shape of home

-I was reading a book on Thomas Paine and it got me thinking about leaving home, resettling in a foreign place, and how similar that was to the upheaval of revolution.
+I was reading a book on Thomas Paine and it got me thinking about leaving home or resettling in a foreign place, and how similar that was to the upheaval of revolution.
 It struck me that to make a new home in a completely different environment and to survive, you would need to have knowledge of the shape of your 'home', and that it didn't really have anything to do with the buildings themselves.
 The buildings simply define 'home' as a community.